• Skip to primary navigation

 Instructions

-• Pat dry the squid rings and peeled shrimp with paper towels to remove excess moisture.
-Set aside.
+• Then pat dry the squid rings and shrimp with paper towel to remove excess moisture and set aside.

-• In a small bowl, combine dipping sauce ingredients and serve with pancake.
+• In a small bowl, combine the dipping sauce ingredients as listed above and enjoy with the pancake.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!